Kremlin turns opinion over Syria with U.S.-style 'shock and awe' media blitz

 “The main message being pushed here is that the United States took fright and could not achieve anything despite bombing Syria for years, that it got down on its knees to ask Putin to help, and he did and destroyed the terrorists,” he said.

-“The main idea here is of Russia as savior of the world.
+“The main idea here is of Russia as saviour of the world.
 First we saved the world from the Mongols, then from Napoleon, then from Hitler, and now from Islamic State.”
+(Editing by Anna Willard)